Arjun1999/PSimilarity/README.md

 I. Follow these steps to run our proposed implementation :

-1) run the command : python ast_levels.py <index_number> /path/to/program1
+1) run the command : python generate_ast.py <index_number> /path/to/program1
-2) run the command : python ast_levels.py <index_number> /path/to/program2
+2) run the command : python generate_ast.py <index_number> /path/to/program2

 Here, <index_number> refers to an integer value associated with a file.
 For simplicity choose 1 and 2 as your <index_numbers> for program 1 and program 2 respectively.

+The test codes in the Test_Codes folder can be used.

 For eg.

-- python ast_levels.py 1 /path/to/program1
+- python ast.py 1 Test_Codes/test1a.py
-- python ast_levels.py 2 /path/to/program2
+- python ast.py 2 Test_Codes/test1b.py

 3) run the command : python winnowing.py program<index_number> program<index_number>